jpvlsmv/cc-template-pack/README.md

 6. Optional: tag a Release so that the workflow actions take place and create your .crbl file
 7. Configure the automatic testing and release management (optional)

+## Documentation
+Documentation is stored in the template content itself when possible.
+Additional information is also stored in the [github wiki pages](https://github.com/jpvlsmv/cc-template-pack/wiki) for the project.

 ### Note on licensing:
 The cc-template-pack is released under the Apache2 license, as per the LICENSE file in the repository.
 The point of the template pack is to facilitate creation of other packs, which